Krondor: Tear of the Gods: Plot

 Soon after, there is a loud rocking explosion and the three investigate and finds the prison in chaos, as apparently Bear broke into the prison to reach a person with a specific knowledge that Bear's master needed.
 Having tortured the information out of the prisoner, Bear escapes, but not before killing the man.

 Soon after, a high priest of the Temple of Ishap sheds light on some recent events: that the Temple had been transporting a divine artifact by ship, when it was raided and sunk, the artifact included.
 The artifact, called the Tear of the Gods, allows the priests of various temples to channel the divine will of the gods, without which, humanity would be cut off from the gods.
 William, Jazhara, and James are tasked by Prince Arutha to retrieve the artifact.
 Joined by a representative of the temple, a warrior priest, they recruit a member of a magicians' guild to raise the sunken ship.

 Having successfully retrieved the artifact, they are beset by Bear, who proves to be immune to nearly any attack.
 Talia's final gift to William then manifests; as Talia was an acolyte of Kahooli, the God of Retribution, her final gift turns William into an avatar of the deity for a short time, and he defeats Bear.

+Reception

+Kirkus hail the novel as "...perfect for series fans."
+While Publishers Weekly commented that the author will "bring out the gaming crowd."